TheMarex/ba-thesis/text/5_pushrecovery.md

 telescopic rod.
 If we use the LIP equations \ref{eq:lip-x} and \ref{eq:lip-y} with zero input torque, we can derive that so called *orbital energy* of the pendulum.
-As we did in the section about the pattern generator, we will derive the equations only for one dimension.
+As we did in chapter \ref{chapter:pattern-generator}, we will derive the equations only for one dimension.
 The other dimension follows analogous.

 The base of the pendulum is assumed to be at the origin of the reference